Legal Topics Toggle navigation

 - Motion pictures: Motion Picture Licensing Corporation

-An appendix to the UW System Policy on Ownership of Copyrightable Instructional Materials (GAPP 27) includes a sample letter requesting permission to use copyrighted materials.
+An appendix to the UW System Policy on Ownership of Copyrightable Instructional Materials (SYS 191) includes a sample letter requesting permission to use copyrighted materials.

 The UW System has negotiated System-wide licenses with ASCAP (American Society of Composers, Authors and Publishers), BMI (Broadcast Music Inc.), and SESAC (Society of European Stage Authors and Composers), which are organizations that represent their member composers and music publishers in the licensing of non-dramatic music performing rights in musical compositions.
 The ASCAP, BMI and SESAC licenses cover the music performing rights for live or recorded performances of copyrighted works in concerts (unless promoted by outside promoters), sporting events, and other events, such as orientation and graduation events, on the university’s premises.
 The licenses also cover transmission of such performances over campus computer network or cable television systems.
 The licenses do not cover music performed live in a play where the music is an intrinsic part of the dramatic action.
 Such performances involve so-called “grand” performing rights and are not within the scope of the ASCAP, BMI or SESAC licenses.